Meet Advising Staff

 Hometown: Alvin, TX

-Christina joined ACC as a Tech Prep Coordinator in 2007, helping students bring over high school career technical credit to ACC’s A.A.S. degrees.
-She then moved into Continuing Education as a Marketing Specialist and in 2013 became the Academic Advisor at ACC’s newest location, Turner – Pearland.
+Christina joined ACC’s technical programs as Tech Prep Coordinator in 2007, helping students bring over high school career technical credit to ACC’s A.A.S. degrees.
+She has worked as a Marketing Specialist for Continuing Education and in 2013 became the Academic Advisor ACC’s Pearland location.
+She now is the Dual Credit Academic Advisor for Pearland and Glenda Dawson High Schools.

 "I like working in a college environment and meeting people who are interested in learning and bettering their lives.
 It feels great to be a able to help them get started on such a big life decision."